p-j-smith/lipyphilic/docs/reference/analyses.rst

 parameter.
 The distance in :math:`z` of each lipid to its local midpoint is then calculated.

 Data are returned in a :class:`numpy.ndarray` of shape (n_residues, n_frames).
-See :mod:`lipyphilic.lib.z_positions` for more information on this module including the full API of the class.
+See :mod:`lipyphilic.analysis.z_positions` for more information on this module including the full API of the class.

-Lipid :math:`z` thickness: :mod:`lipyphilic.lib.z_thickness`
+Lipid :math:`z` thickness: :mod:`lipyphilic.analysis.z_thickness`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This module provides methods for calculating the thickness, in :math:`z`, of lipid tails.